Dimension-independent functional inequalities by tensorization and projection arguments: Tensorization of functional inequalities on metric measure spaces

 Next we introduce the \emph{Hellinger distance} between $\mu,\nu\in \cc{P}(X)$ defined by

 for some measure $m$ with respect to which both $\mu,\nu$ are absolutely continuous.
-The above definition is independent of $m$ and in particular one can take $m=(\mu+\nu)/2$.
+This definition is independent of $m$ and in particular one can take $m=(\mu+\nu)/2$.
 Before going into the proof of Theorem~\ref{thm:main}, we prove the following lemma which will be crucial subsequently.

 \begin{lemma} For each $i=1,\ldots, n$, let $\mu_i, \nu_i \in \cc{P}(X_i)$.
 Then

 where $\mu_1\otimes\cdots\otimes\mu_n, \nu_1\otimes\cdots\otimes\nu_n$ are product measures on $(X,d)$. \end{lemma} \begin{proof} For each $i=1,\ldots, n$, let $(U_i, V_i)$ be an optimal coupling such that $U_i\sim \mu_i, V_i\sim \nu_i$ and $\|d_i(U_i, V_i)\|_p=W_p(\mu_i,\nu_i)$, where for a random variable $Z$, $\|Z\|_p=(\mathbb{E}|Z|^p)^{1/p}$ denotes the $L^p$ norm of $Z$.
 Without loss of generality, we can assume that $(U_i,V_i)_{i=1}^n$ are jointly independent pairs.
 Define $U=(U_1,\ldots, U_n), V=(V_1,\ldots, V_n)$.
 Now using the triangle inequality in the $L^{p/2}$ space, we have